devpro/devpro.github.io/php/php.md

 # Zend Engine v3.2.0, Copyright (c) 1998-2018 Zend Technologies
 ```

+By default, there is no `php.ini` file in the installation folder, you can copy the development one to create your own file.

 ### Composer

 [Composer](https://getcomposer.org/) is the dependency (package) manager for PHP.